MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUser.md

 Conversely, dialing just the extension (51297) or using Skype for Business to dial the number 1-425-555-1297 extension 51297 will route your call directly to the user.

 > [!NOTE]
 > Using this parameter for Microsoft Teams users will be deprecated.
-Please start using the new cmdlet [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment) to use the phone number for Direct Routing users.
+Please start using the new cmdlet [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment).

 ```yaml
 Type: String